Physical Needs Assessment (PNA)

 - Safety and Code Compliance - Life safety, fire suppression systems, and general visual review of property compliance to the Americans with Disabilities Act (ADA).
 AEI will also contact the local building, zoning, and fire department / authorities to identify any currently outstanding building or fire code violations at the property.

-These components are carefully examined for condition, remaining useful life, general code conformance, life cycle costs, sufficiency for their intended use, and extent of defects and depreciation.
-In addition to a written report discussing the physical assessment of the property, AEI provides immediate/short term cost tables outlining the costs associated with correcting the deficiencies that require immediate attention, mainly code, life safety or ADA deficiencies.
-AEI also formulates and presents a second set of cost tables which outline the recommendations and costs associated with ongoing maintenance and upkeep over the evaluation (loan) period.
+These components of our Physical Needs Assessments are carefully examined for condition, remaining useful life, general code conformance, life cycle costs, sufficiency for their intended use, and extent of defects and depreciation.
+In addition to a written report discussing the physical needs assessment of the property, AEI Consultants provides immediate/short term cost tables outlining the costs associated with correcting the deficiencies that require immediate attention, mainly code, life safety or ADA deficiencies.
+AEI Consultants also formulates and presents a second set of cost tables which outline the recommendations and costs associated with ongoing maintenance and upkeep over the evaluation (loan) period.

 Back to Top